Running Water for the Living Water

 Start: 6:30AM – Walkers start on City Island; 8:00AM – Marathon & Relay Team Runners start on City Island.
 All participants should be at City Island or their relay exchange point at least 30 minutes before their start time.

-The first and second relay exchanges will be at the PA Dental Association, which is located at 3501 N Front St, Harrisburg, PA 17110 and the third relay exchange will be on City Island.
-The finish is in Harrisburg on the intersection of 2nd/Locust St.
+The second and third relay exchanges will be at the PA Dental Association, which is located at 3501 N Front St, Harrisburg, PA 17110.

 Teams of 2 and 3 are welcome but will not be eligible for awards.